cosmos/cosmos/PLAN.md

 --------

 0. Initial angel funding, $50 ~ $75K
-1. Switzerland non-profit is created
+1. Switzerland/Canadian non-profit is created
 2. Crowdsale is announced 30 ~ 60 days prior to crowdsale
 3. Crowdsale goes on for 42 days
 4. End of crowdsale (EOC)